CodyAntcliffe/FlappyBlock/README.md

 Flappy Bird Clone

 A simple flappy bird clone written in Java during a couple of my lunch breaks at work.
-Will use this as my basis to learn android app development.

 TO DO:
 <strike>Randomly generated pipes.</strike>